danieldiamond/gitlab-analytics/README.md

 This image is set up to be able to run periodically to connect to the configured [data sources](doc/data_sources.md) and extract data, processing it and storing it in the data warehouse running using the [`bizops container`](#bizops-container).
 Supported sources in current version:
 * SFDC
+* Zuora

 #### To launch the container:
-> Note: Most implementations of SFDC require a large number of custom fields.
-You will likely need to edit the SFDC Kitchen transformations to map to your custom fields.
+> Note: Most implementations of SFDC, and to a lesser degree Zuora, require custom fields.
+You will likely need to edit the transformations to map to your custom fields.
 This will be automated in [Sprint 2](doc/development_plan.md#sprint-2).

 The container is primarily built to be used in conjunction with GitLab CI, to automate and schedule the extraction of data.
 Together with the `.gitlab-ci.yml` file and [project variables](https://docs.gitlab.com/ce/ci/variables/README.html#protected-secret-variables), it is easy to configure.
 Simply set the following variables in your project ensure that the container is available.
 (Creating the container is currently set up as a manual job, to reduce the execution time of scheduled pipelines.
 This will be improved in the future.)